-Join us in Kelowna for another amazing BIABC + IDA PAcific Northwest Regional Conference.
+Join us in Surrey in 2019 for another amazing BIABC + IDA PAcific Northwest Regional Conference.

-At the 2017 Conference in Nanaimo the following Best In The West Awards were distributed.
+At the 2018 Conference in Kelowna the following Best In The West Awards were distributed.
 Where entries exceeded the criteria and shone as examples of strategic excellence in their respective categories, Awards of Excellence were presented, Where entries met the criteria, Awards of Merit were given.
 The work plans for each winner is available as a resource for all members.
-Start planning for your entry for the 2018 Best In The West Awards!
+Start planning for your entry for the 2019 Best In The West Awards!

 Downtown Leadership and Management

 With grant support from the Real Estate Foundation of BC, the Strathcona BIA undertook a unique and innovative project to develop a Mobility Advocacy Plan (MAP) for the business district - the first of its kind in Canada.
 Incorporating the context of changing land-use plans and new developments within and adjeacent to Strathcona, the project explored a range of transportation and mobility issues and solutions, including transit, curb side uses, active transportation, car and bike sharing opportunities and parking.
 They worked with members, committees and key transportation and mobility partners to determine the priority concerns and desired outcomes and identify actions that SBIA could undertake with partners to address them.
 Over the 8-month project period, the SBIA engaged with over 260 people, including 70 members.
 The resulting Mobility Advocacy Plan is a community-based vision and action plan that the SBIA and implementing partners will pursue to achieve shared mobility objectives for the Strathcona area.

 Judges Notes: Nice going.
 It was an incredibly well executed project, highly impressive strategies, tactics and outcomes.

 Downtown Prince George BIA – Open for Business (also won in Programming and Partnerships)